Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/DEC.md

 CSE100 FINAL COMPLETE.
 WE OUT.

 Okay there's still work, last two shifts of the year.
 I'm on like 4 hrs of sleep though.
 It was super hot last night.
 Haven't even packed yet.
 But can you believe it?
 Also YouTube got super old.
 I just don't feel like watching anything anymore.
 Or playing Tanki.
 All I had this afternoon was a banana, a biscuit with honey, a mug of milk, and a slice of pepperoni pizza.
 I need sleep.
 Everything is jarringly bright.
 Ok this is better.
 I just put on the orange cap and shades.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+**Dec 26, 2023**

+Good evening.
+Just wanted to say that sometimes you need a break from people and that's okay.
+My church fam is important and all, but sometimes there's so much pressure to keep doing stuff that it feels suffocating.
+But it shouldn't feel like a chore right?
+I don't know, personally, I just wanted some peace and quiet w/o apartment mates asking me idiotic questions.
+Bc that's exactly why I don't like staying in the apartment with them for too long.
+Ok, if it's just Gideon and I, it's not that bad.
+Ryan and I isn't awful either.
+But for Bryan, it's like... ooh you're really lucky we live together and that God is our maker for otherwise I would REALLY let you have it.

+Taking a break shouldn't be seen as ditching the tribe.
+I think taking personal time to reflect is important.
+Traveling is really good for resetting and expanding your view of the world.
+Actually, anything that takes you outside your bubble (aka comfort zone) is pretty good.
+Also with that many people, you really think everybody is gonna be super close with each other?
+And you seriously don't think some people drive each other nuts after a while?
+For me, it was mounting pressure I felt to be good and set an example right.
+I have high expectations for how I should be like especially in front of others and my reputation but that shouldn't come in front of being a genuine person and valuing relationships right?
+Idk, after the testimony I kinda just wanted to hide away bc I don't really like to talk to people afterwards about the presentation/performance.

+CoryxKenshin got old btw.
+I'm done with gaming videos.
+I'd rather see stuff from real life.
+Recently I like ones where people do imitations of real life situations like types of people or midwest life or different cultures but not sus.
+Okay, I did walk close to the edge of the cliff today.
+But don't worry, I stepped back to the guardrail because I knew what was gonna happen.
+9 times out of 10 you fall if you try to balance on the edge.
+Not always, but your own willpower is only so strong and luck is not always on your side.
+It's like the story of Samson the judge and how he kept living life dangerously, as if there was a reset button on life.
+He had a lot of potential, being both strong and intelligent, but it was ultimately wasted on cheap thrills and pleasures.
+I don't know where I'm going with this.
+I guess I'm trying to say that we can't exactly trust our sheep instinct and especially since I'm a young man, I need a lot of self-control.
+But that's what God's commands are for.